smartwalkie/Walkie-talkie-android-by-voiceping/README.md

 ## Self-hosted server

-If you need to self-hosted the server, you can find more documentation on the server repo:
+If you need to self-host the server, you can find more documentation on the server repo:
 * [voiceover-server](https://github.com/SmartWalkieOrg/voiceover-server) (This is the repo server, uses VoicePing.js)
 * [VoicePing.js](https://github.com/SmartWalkieOrg/VoicePing.js) (This is the library)